 Therefore, residents apply for this track in the fall of their PGY-2 year for a two-year clinician-investigator-supported research appointment in the subspecialty of their choice.
 This clinician-investigator research training begins at the end of the PGY-3 year in internal medicine and before the commencement of the clinical subspecialty fellowship training.

 There are two positions available for this track annually.

 In all other postgraduate training specialty and subspecialty training programs besides internal medicine, residents can apply to the Clinician-Investigator Training Program typically during the second year of their clinical training program.

 There are four positions available for this track annually.

 Educational activities offered throughout Mayo Clinic's Clinician-Investigator Training Program include:

 - Clinician-investigator seminar.
 Clinician-investigator trainees, assisted by a mentor or an adviser, organize and present an interactive seminar integrating basic science with clinical medicine.
 A discussion panel of Mayo Clinic staff clinician-investigators also participates in the seminar.

-- Departmental research seminars.
+- Divisional/departmental research seminars.
 During the two-year research block, trainees attend and participate in journal clubs, tutorials, courses and seminar series organized by the departments in which they are assigned.

 - Mayo Graduate School courses.
-Trainees are encouraged to select Mayo Graduate School courses of direct relevance to their training.
+Trainees are encouraged to select Mayo Graduate School courses of direct relevance to their training that the Clinician-Investigator Training Program supports but does not fund.
 Graduate courses are available in these programs: